iotJumpway/Intel-Examples/Intel-Edison/_DOCS/1-Booting-From-SD-Linux.md

 If everything has been successful, /dev/root should match the size of your SD card.

+## Last steps

+There are a few more steps to take so you can use the full space available on your SD card.

+1. Enter the following command and remove the last line you see, this will disable the home mounting:

+    ```
+        # nano /etc/fstab
+    ```

+2. Stop the SD card being automounted to /media/sdcard:

+    ```
+        # cd /etc/systemd
+        # systemctl stop media-sdcard.mount
+        # systemctl disable media-sdcard.mount
+        # rm '/etc/systemd/system/default.target.wants/media-sdcard.mount'
+    ```

 ## IoT JumpWay Intel Edison Examples Document Contributors

 - [Adam Milton-Barker, TechBubble Technologies Founder](https://github.com/AdamMiltonBarker "Adam Milton-Barker, TechBubble Technologies Founder")